emilyvertosick/Statistics-Course/docs/01-week1.md

 #### `tbl_summary` function

-The `tbl_summary` function (from the `gtsummary` package) creates and formats tables so that it is clear what the columns and rows are, and also includes any missing values.
+The `tbl_summary` function (from the {gtsummary} package) creates and formats tables so that it is clear what the columns and rows are, and also includes any missing values.
 This function also formats the tables in a way that can easily be copied and pasted into a Word document for publication.

 In this course, we will be using the `tbl_summary` function instead of the `table` function for all tables that will be displayed.
 There are some cases where the `table` function will be used in conjunction with another function to perform an analysis, but these tables will not be displayed.